 You and each of your supervisees are in a professional, often near-peer relationship.
 The characteristics of this relationship affect your job satisfaction and the educational experiences of your supervisees.
-Its qualities, styles, and interactions can be diverse, but evidence and experience support some practices more than others.
+The qualities, styles, and interactions can be diverse, but evidence and experience support some practices more than others.

 Highlights of this subsection